 We need our media to act as a fully-functioning fourth estate in order to enjoy a healthy and robust democracy.
 This is bigger than us, people.

-This means that yes, we can ask for a correction in the case of a factual inaccuracy, like a number that’s had an extra “0” or two added or forgotten.
+This means that yes, we can ask for a correction in the case of a factual inaccuracy, like a number that’s had an extra “0” added or forgotten.

 But no - we will not request that they change any inconvenient positioning, the comments of a competitor, or a fact that is true but which you wish they hadn’t found out.

 And don’t even get us started on asking for corrections to meaningless typos.
 They don’t matter and journalists are busy.
 Please chill.